ansys/pydynamicreporting/doc/source/userguide/index.rst

 User guide
 ##########

-This section describes how to use PyDynamicReporting.
+This section describes concepts that you need to know to use PyDynamicReporting.

 API overview
 ------------

-PyDynamicReporting provides an API with three main classes:
+The PyDynamicReporting API hash three main classes:

 - ``Service``: Provides for launching and connecting to an Ansys Dynamic Reporting service.
-This class also provides for creating, querying, and deleting database and for stopping an Ansys Dynamic ``Report`` service.
+This class also provides for creating, querying, and deleting the database and for stopping an Ansys Dynamic ``Report`` service.
 - ``Item``: Provides access to the items in the database and allows them to be modified.
 - ``Report``: Provides access to and rendering of ``Report`` objects.